Lafetz/songs/README.md

-# Playlist
+# Songs-crud

-small crud app using React, Redux, and Redux-Saga and vitest for testing
+small crud app using React, Redux, and Redux-Saga and emotion for styling.